Saint-Julien-le-Pauvre: The Dada performance piece

 On April 14, 1921, Saint-Julien-le-Pauvre was a venue for one of the last major performance art experiments in the history of the Dada avant-garde trend.
 Deemed a "Dada excursion", the event involved writers Tristan Tzara, André Breton, Philippe Soupault, as well as artist Francis Picabia.
 The group printed a pamphlet which read: "Today, at 15:00 hours, in the garden of St-Julien-le-Pauvre church, Dada [...] extends a free invitation to its friends and enemies to join it in visiting the church's buildings.
 It will not be an anticlerical demonstration, as one would be inclined to believe, but rather a new interpretation of nature applied this time not to art, but to life."
 As they distributed copies, they shouted insulting or provocative slogans to passers-by: "Be dirty!...
 One must trim his nose as one trims his hair!...
 One must wash her breasts like she washes facecloths..."

 The "Dada excursion", conceived as a manner to revive the public's awareness of Dada, failed to gain needed attention, and, together with a mock trial of reactionary writer Maurice Barrès held later in the year, helped create a rift between Tzara's group and the future Surrealists Breton and Picabia.

 Exterior

 The west front of the church varies by 30 degrees from true west, about the same variation as Notre Dame dw Paris; probably both churches were aligned to face the setting sun in mid-summer.
-Some of the original columns and columns from the early Romanesque church, with vegetal sculpture, are still visible near the west front.
+Some of the original columns and columns from the early Primary Gothic church, with typical vegetal sculpture, are still visible near the west front.
+The (closed) arcade is Romanesque, possibly even a relic from before 1160.
+The remaining western window has been renewed, the surroundings suggest an older pointed arch, apt to the Gothic vaults of the aisle inside.
 Vestiges of the gallery of the west facade are also still visible, as well as the rows of buttresses from the 12th century which still support the outer walls of the nave.